 We were very proud to be appointed to act on behalf of the owners of Eastbourne Pier following the major fire that sadly took hold of the main arcade building.

-The roof of the pier, built in the East Sussex seaside town in the 1870s, was completely destroyed, leaving only a metal skeleton.
+The roof of the pier in Eastbourne, built in the East Sussex seaside town in the 1870s, was completely destroyed, leaving only a metal skeleton.

 Having acted for the owners of the Pier for many years, Nick Balcombe headed up the team that also included Stewart Dymant and Adrian Gilluly.
 This follows our previous work on piers at Weston-super-Mare, Southend, Hunstanton, Blackpool and Rhyl.